MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/diagnosticlog-csp.md

 - SasUrl is generated from the Azure Blob Storage UX in Azure such that it will allow write access to the blob to upload the zip file created by all the actions specified.

 <a href="" id="diagnosticarchive-archiveresults"></a>**DiagnosticArchive/ArchiveResults**
-Added in Windows 10, version 1903.
+Added in version 1.4 of the CSP in Windows 10, version 1903.
 This policy setting displays the results of the last archive run.

 The supported operation is Get.